-If the hit and run driver who left the scene is known, you can file a claim through the other driver's insurance policy for both bodily injuries and bodily injuries.
-Texas requires all drivers carry liability insurance in at least the following minimum amounts:
+If the driver who left the scene is known, you can file a claim through the other driver’s insurance policy for both bodily injuries and bodily injuries.
+Texas requires all drivers to carry liability insurance in at least the following minimum amounts:

 - $30,000 per person for bodily injury

 - $60,000 per accident for bodily injury